grodansparadis/Pi_SD_SAVER/README.md

 ### How it works:

-The most and only important parameter we have to maintain in order to achieve our goal, is the battery readiness to provide power instantaneously.
+The most and only important parameter we have to maintain in order to achieve our goal, is the battery readiness to provide power instantaneously should the external power from a USB power module disappear.
 Accordingly, we only watch the battery.

 When the battery voltage level gets too low, because the battery is either normally discharging or not properly charging, the Attiny85 will ask the PI to perform a safe system shutdown and once done the Attiny85 will tell the 1000C to cut the power to the PI.
 If the external USB power is present at that time, the Attiny85 will enter a state where it will wait for the battery to be replaced but if this USB power is not present, the Attiny85 itself will be shut down.
 The battery drain in that state is about 25 uAmp, it would then take about 2.3 years to totally discharge an half full 1000 mah Lion battery... in other words, time enough to do something about it ...